John Baptist Purcell: Later years

-Archbishop Purcell celebrated his golden jubilee of priesthood 26 May 1876.
+Purcell celebrated his golden jubilee of priesthood 26 May 1876.
 Bishops and archbishops came personally or sent representatives.
 He had reason to rejoice when he saw the result of his work.
 When he came to Cincinnati he found a small city with but one church, and a diocese with a few Catholics scattered through the state.
 After 43 years of toil he found the city grown to a population of nearly 300,000, with 40 well-organized parishes having schools giving Catholic education to 20,000 children, a well-equipped seminary, colleges, and charitable institutions to take care of the poor and sick.

 Throughout the diocese were well-organized parishes, churches, and parish schools.
 Forty years before he had only a few priests; in 1876 he could count on the help of 150 diocesan and 50 regular priests, and a Catholic population of 150,000.
 In reply to the addresses of congratulation on the occasion, he modestly referred the success to the cordial assistance of the priests and the generous aid of the laity.
 The serious financial disaster that clouded his last years came as a result of his natural brother and fellow priest, Father Edward Purcell, as well as the long-lasting effects of the Panic of 1873, also known as the Long Depression.
 Father Purcell took deposits from people who mistrusted banks, which were unstable institutions until the general government adopted national banking regulation.
 The Cincinnati crash or scandal occurred in the autumn of 1878, shortly after the Great Railroad Strike of 1877 was suppressed.
 The archbishop died five years later, in St. Martin, Ohio, on July 4, 1883.

 After 14 years of litigation and mismanagement of assignees, the affair came to an end when the court found the amount due (with compound interest) from the cathedral and diocesan institutions to be $140,000.
 Archbishop William Henry Elder, who succeeded Archbishop Purcell, accepted the findings in 1892 and assessed parishes to meet the loans made to pay the judgment, and all the loans were repaid.